neilenns-projects/zse-training-academy/content/developing-s1/m1-welcome-to-zse/airways/index.md

 ---
 title: Airways
-description: Overview of airway types and ensure aircraft are flying the correct ones.
+description: Overview of airway types and ensuring that aircraft fly the appropriate airways.
 weight: 80
 ---